rundeck/docs/docs/api/rundeck-api.md

 Deprecation
 :   Future minimum version.

 For tips on getting started with the API, check out these [API Basics](/api/api_basics.md) .
 For information on historical version changes please see [API Version History](/api/rundeck-api-versions.md).
-Please note of any [incubating endpoints](/api/rundeck-api-versions.md#incubating_endpoints) that may be subject to change.
+Check [swagger](/api/api-spec.md) Please note of any [incubating endpoints](/api/rundeck-api-versions.md#incubating_endpoints) that may be subject to change.

 ### Usage